Degrees and Certifications:

 4) Download the Canvas Communication App.
 There is an app for students and an app for parents/guardians.
 It is helpful to download the apps for communication purposes.
 I send out valuable text reminders and communication all year.
 You can also text me with questions using the app.

 5) Attend tutoring.
 Any time you are encountering something in class that you struggle with, it is a good idea to attend tutoring with Mrs. Knight.
-My tutoring hours are Mondays and Wednesdays from 3:30-4:15, or by appointment.
-I also offer help with study skills, organization, time management, etc. Be prepared to let me know what you need help with upon your arrival.
+My tutoring hours are Tuesdays and Thursdays from 3:30-4:15, or by appointment.
+I also help with study skills, organization, time management, etc. Be prepared to let me know what you need help with upon your arrival.
 You are welcome to use the time to work, read, get caught up, etc, or we can work together.

 6) Be proactive about makeup work when absent.
 Check Canvas, email me, or speak to me before or after class or school for missing work.

 7) Maintain your class agenda.
-It is helpful to have a list of tasks to check off at home each night as you work on homework and upcoming assignments.
+Having a list of tasks to check off at home each night is helpful as you work on homework and upcoming assignments.

-8) Turn in missing work, even if it is late.
-Any time you miss turning in an assignment, take the time to get it done and submit it to Mrs. Knight for late credit.
+8) Turn in missing work quickly.
+Any time you miss turning in an assignment, take the time to get it done and submit it to Mrs. Knight with a late form.

 9) BE PROACTIVE, NOT REACTIVE!
 This important philosophy makes for successful academic performance in a class.